-Control objective: The CA ensures that the CA's Private Keys are used appropriately.
+Control objective: CA ensures that the CA's Private Keys are used appropriately.

-- 1. The CA's Private Key is used only for signing OP Services Ltd's service certificates and CRLs containing said Certificates and for issuing OCSP Certificates. - 2.
+- 1. The CA's Private Key is used only for signing WS-channel's End-Entities' Certificates and CRLs containing said Certificates and for issuing OCSP Certificates. - 2.
 The CA's private keys are only used in physically secure premises and in an HSM device. - 3.
 The CA's key's activation data are under the control of a person in a trusted role.